 Today, buying and selling houses across the United Kingdom is perfectly possible, albeit with added precautions that need to be taken for health and safety reasons.

-But what is causing concern for some is how many COVID house hunters are apparently pushing the boundaries of what is acceptable, in some instances travelling hundreds of miles to view homes.
+But what is causing concern for some is that a good deal of COVID-19 house hunters are apparently pushing the boundaries of what is acceptable, in some instances travelling hundreds of miles to view homes.

 Some estate agents have spoken of declining viewings from prospective homebuyers intending to travel over 400 miles to view a potential second home.
 First-time buyers are being shown more leniency than those simply interested in extending their portfolios, given the difference between essential travel and unnecessary journeys.

-However, the UK’s real estate sector has acknowledged the lack of clarity on the part of the government with regards to buying or selling and viewing rules.
-As has been the case throughout much of the past year, there is a degree of ambiguousness in the policy regarding what is and is not allowed.
+However, the UK’s real estate sector has acknowledged the lack of clarity on the part of the government with regard to buying, selling, and viewing rules.
+As has been the case throughout much of the past year, there is a degree of ambiguity in the policy regarding what is and is not allowed.

-- There are currently no law, rules or direct restrictions with regard to people viewing properties on the market during the lockdown in England.
+- There are currently no laws, rules, or direct restrictions with regard to people viewing properties on the market during the lockdown in England.

 - The government has stated that virtual meetings and inspections should be carried out where possible, though this is not a formal requirement.

-- Any in-person viewings that take place should be conducted in accordance with all applicable health, safety protocol and social distancing guidelines.
+- Any in-person viewings that take place should be conducted in accordance with all applicable health and safety protocols and social distancing guidelines.

-- No specific restrictions have been outlined with regards to how far anyone can travel to view a property they intend to purchase.
+- No specific restrictions have been outlined regarding how far anyone can travel to view a property they intend to purchase.

-- There are no differences in the rules for buyers with different intent – first-time buyers, second home buyers, buy-to-let investors and so on.
+- There are no differences in the rules for buyers with different intents: first-time buyers, second-home buyers, buy-to-let investors, and so on.

-“All parties involved must continue to play their part in reducing the spread of the virus, by following our guidance to be Covid secure,” the spokesman said.
+“All parties involved must continue to play their part in reducing the spread of the virus by following our guidance to make COVID-19 secure,” the spokesman said.